 - No calls allowed with a duration shorter than 3 minutes

 - No high volume of repeated calls from the same origination (From) Number within a rolling hour

 - No calls allowed from invalid, modified, spoofed or restricted origination (From) Numbers

 - Calls must be sent from an international, non-China number when making calls to China

 Please reach out to your Technical Account Manager or contact our Sales team to discuss further.

 Notice: Callers not adhering to these rules may be at risk of blocking without notice.
 Spam monitoring in China happens downstream from Twilio, and Twilio has no control over this process.
 Call delivery to China will be made on a best-effort basis.

 Unsupported Use Cases

 Shorter contact use cases with calls averaging under three minutes (one-time passwords (OTPs), voice alerts, etc.) are incompatible with these new regulations.
 Customers with these unsupported use cases will not be able to place calls to China, but may be better served using Programmable Messaging for these communications.
-For the full details on sending limitations and whitelisting parameters, please see China SMS Template Whitelisting.
+For the full details on enabling messages to China, and the local sending limitations, see China SMS Template Pre-approval Requests.